• Skip to primary navigation

 Chocolate cupcakes in the muffin pan

-Bake in the center of the preheated oven for 18 minutes or until the cupcakes feel springy to the touch.
+Bake chocolate cupcakes in the center of the preheated oven for 18 minutes or until the cupcakes feel springy to the touch.
 A toothpick inserted into the middle of the cupcakes should come out clean.

 When the cupcakes have cooled, core out the middle.